Every business wants to generate more leads, right?

 All of these techniques will collect leads, but in the case of our lead magnet, I’d suggest a digital ‘discount book’ that acts similarly to a voucher book in real life.

-These single-use discount codes entitle every lead a very specific discount at your digital store.
+These single-use discount codes entitle every lead to a very specific discount at your digital store.

 The great thing about a book like this is that you can use content to better inform your prospects about your products and services, and create urgency around every purchase.
 This can be done by placing an expiry date on every single voucher code, and then emailing your leads timely prompts about the expiry of their potential savings.